-Remediation in the form of one or more remediation and/or SMPs may be required to be implemented by conditions of an audit report.
+Remediation and/or SMPs may be required to be implemented by conditions of an audit report.
 Management plans should be clear and concise to ensure the person who is to implement the plan will understand the requirements.
 Management plans should state what is required to be managed, who is required to manage it, how the plan is to be implemented, and how it should be reviewed and updated as necessary (refer to section 15 of this guideline).